lami-lekan/printf/README.md

-ertainly!
+Certainly!
 Here's a sample README file that explains how to create a simplified `printf` function in C:

 # Creating a Custom printf Function in C